indiana-university/rivet-docs/content/components/_index.md

 </div>

 ## Get started
 The Rivet components documentation contains examples, code snippets, and guidance on UX best-practices.
-Visit the [**How to use**](../how-to-use) section to see all the ways you can use Rivet in your project and see some example implementations of Rivet.
+There are several ways you can use Rivet in your project.
+The follwing instructions will help you get started.

 ## Download Rivet
 You can download a ZIP file that contains the compiled and minified CSS and JavaScript, images, and a starter HTML file.

-{{< button url="https://github.iu.edu/UITS/rivet/archive/v0.5.0.zip" variant="secondary" analytics-action="download" analytics-category="click">}}
+{{< button url="https://github.iu.edu/UITS/rivet/archive/v1.0.0.zip" variant="secondary" analytics-action="download" analytics-category="click">}}
     <span class="rvt-m-right-xs">Download Rivet</span>
     <svg role="img" alt="" xmlns="http://www.w3.org/2000/svg" width="16" height="16" viewBox="0 0 16 16">
         <g fill="currentColor">